lucamlouzada/GentzkowLabTemplateFork/setup_instr.md

 # Software Setup Guide

-This guide covers all the essential and recommended software you should to install and configure to work effectively in the Gentzkow Lab.
+This guide covers all the essential and recommended software you should install and configure to work effectively in the Gentzkow Lab.
 We store our project repositories in GitHub, and individual repositories declare specific software requirements.
 Below are software that we use across many projects and recommend lab members to be familiar with.
+We also include helpful reference materials to get you started with these tools, though you don't need to read through everything at once.

 ## Version Control and Task Management: Git, GitHub, and git-lfs